vbotka/ansible-freebsd-iocage/README.md

 [Contributions are welcome](https://github.com/firstcontributions/first-contributions).

-By default, the role installs *iocage*, tests sanity, and enable the *iocage* service.
-Optionally, you can activate *iocage* and update the default configuration.
-Optionally, you can create and run lists of *iocage* commands.
+By default, the role:

+* install *iocage*
+* test sanity
+* enable the *iocage* service

+Optionally, the role:

+* activate *iocage*
+* configure *sysctl* and *iocage* defaults
+* configure *rc.conf* and start/restart/stop/disable the *iocage* service
+* copy files or mount a dataset in a jail
+* create variables *iocage_list_jails, bases, basejails,* and *templates*
+* run lists of *iocage* commands
+* clean files in a stopped jail

+It is necessary to take a look at the *tasks/\** to understand the functionality.
+Then, fit the variables to your needs and enable the functionality depending on your scenario.

 ## Requirements